Balthazar P. Melick: Biography

-Melick who was born in Lebanon Township, New Jersey in 1770, started as an apprentice at a mercantile house at the age of thirteen.
+Melick was born in Lebanon Township, New Jersey in 1770.
+He started as an apprentice at a mercantile house at the age of thirteen.
 In 1792, at the age of twenty-one he was admitted to a partnership and for many years he was a prosperous merchant in Greenwich Village in New York City.
 In 1795, he was listed as a "grocer" doing business at 183 Washington Street.
 Melick founded the commercial house of Melick & Burger, which owned trade vessels sailing in the Caribbean, doing much of its business with the island of St. Croix.
 The firm, which had its offices at 76 Washington Street, owned a ship known as "Chase" which afterwards was prominent in the sugar trade.

 He became a Director in the Equitable Fire Insurance Company, the Greenwich Fire Insurance and the Union Marine and Life Insurance Company.

 Melick was also a noted member and secretary of the Black Friars Society, also known as the Friary, a music and social club.